We, humans, are visual animals.

-Microsoft Excel’s Smart Art feature makes it reasonably straightforward to create a timeline.
-However, this timeline is pretty basic.
-And it shows only the sequence of events or steps in a schedule.
+Microsoft Excel’s Smart Art feature makes it reasonably straightforward to create a project timeline.

 - Open a blank Excel document.
 Click Insert > SmartArt > Process.

 - Excel also allows you to change the style of a timeline.
-Right-click to change the theme style, fill color, and outline styles.
+To do so, simply right-click to change the theme style, fill color, and outline styles.

-And your simple SmartArt timeline should be ready.
+And you’re all set.
+Your simplistic Excel SmartArt timeline should be ready!

-- Then, prepare chart data.
-For this chart, we’ll use the milestones data from a website design project.
-Each milestone has a due date and an estimated effort, as shown below.
+For this chart, we’ll create milestones for a website design project and attribute a due date and an estimated effort for each.

 - Next, insert a scatter chart from Insert > Charts.
 Then select the Scatter option.